Frequently Asked Questions

 Do you offer after school care?

-Yes, we offer before & after school care for Preschool - 8th grade.
+Yes, we offer before & after school care for Kindergarten - 8th grade.

 What foreign languages do you offer?